fdifrison/java-persistence/doc/Java_Persistence_Theory.md

 context, multiplied by their properties; since even if only one entity has changed, hibernate will scan the entire context, and this can have a significant impact on CPU resources, particularly if the number of managed entities is large.

+To limit this issue we could rely on the hibernate-specific annotation `@DynamicUpdate` which limits the update to the columns that have effectively changed from their first fetch from the persistence context.
+This however will automatically disable batching, even if a batch size is set.

 ### Bytecode enhancement